All Episodes

 Good.

-I just wanted to comment on a fellow that called about the Gettysburg Address being a great uh speech at the time.
+I just wanted to comment on a fellow that called about the Gettysburg Address being a great speech at the time.

-Well, at the time it was panned in all the newspapers.
+Well, at the time, it was panned in all the newspapers.

 People were disappointed, thought it was one of Lincoln's worst speeches.